RobertTalbert/discretecs/Video/scripts-module-2.md

 Now you give it a try, from a bit of a different angle.
 Here's a predicate: P(n) = (3n+1) % 4 = 0.
 Pause the video now and find as many values of n as you can that make this predicate true.
 Come back when you're ready.

 I've actually written a Python function here to help me find these.
 The predicate is here in this first block --- it just implements the process of returning TRUE if 3n+1 mod 4 is 0 and FALSE otherwise.
 Down below, I'm going to run a quick loop to go through the integers 1 through 30 to see which values make the statement true, and maybe I'll see a pattern.
 It looks like 1, 5, 9, 13, 17, 21...
-I believe I'm seeing a pattern here that whenever n is itself congruent to
+I believe I'm seeing a pattern here that whenever n is itself congruent to 1 mod 4, this predicate will be true.
+I'll test that out with some integers outside the range I showed you --- for example a negative integer, like -3.
+That's congruent to 1 mod 4, and sure enough my predicate is true.
+Or 400001 is 1 mod 4, and that also gives true.
+So while I can't literally list all of these values, I can put them together in one place and indicate the pattern like so.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTMwMDAzODMsLTE0NTkxMjMwMDcsLT
+eyJoaXN0b3J5IjpbLTY0NDY3MDg4NywtMTQ1OTEyMzAwNywtNT
-UzMjk5OTY3OV19
+MyOTk5Njc5XX0=
 -->